Do The Colors In Your Photos Really Stink?

 As a result wrinkles, skin blemishes and imperfections were less evident in images made with these particular professional films.
 And those good folk being photographed (i.e., customers) thought that was just great.

-Mamma, You Took My Kodachrome Away
+Kodak, You Done Took My Kodachrome Away

 The now discontinued Kodachrome transparency (i.e., slide) film was, for decades, the choice of the enthusiast photographer.
 These films were very sharp and displayed very accurate color (particularly the KR64 film) and faithful skin reproduction.
 But it was not an easy film to use.